HazelCunuder/notes/dev-front/semaine-1/jour-2.md

 Constants are a special type of variable, as stated before, they are unchanging.
 Which means that you cannot reassign them, trying to do so will result in an error.

 Their naming convention is also slightly different, if the constant is known before the page is loaded, constants are named in fully uppercase letters and with words separated by underscores, like this: `const KNOWN_CONSTANT`.

 However, if the constant is unknown before load, then conventional naming is applied.

+## Data Types

+There are 8 data types in Javascript, and Javascript values are able to switch between each at a moment's notice without errors.

+### Number

+Represents both integers and floating point numbers.

+Operations compatible: multiplication `*`, division `/`, addition ` +`, subtraction ` -`, remainder `%`, exponentials `**`, etc...

+Special values:

+- `Infinity`
+- `NaN` - NotANumber, result of an incorrect or undefined math operation.

+## Type Conversion

+## Basic Operations